Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": [],
     "description": {"desc": "Every $(trigger_every) attacks, Jim uses his Wand of Wonder.
-It provides one of five random effects:^^- Turns a random enemy into a Large Warty Toad, stunning it for 5 seconds and then slowing it for 10 seconds after the stun wears off.
-It maintains its pre-transformation health.^- Turns a random enemy into an Abyssal Chicken, reducing its max health by 5 orders of magnitude to a minimum of 10.^- Turns a random enemy into a Mimic with 5 armored hit points that drops 10x normal gold when killed.^- A random ally is assigned one of their skins at random until you change areas.^- Jim shoots a line of gold coins out across the field, dealing damage to all enemies in a line and dropping one enemy's worth of gold.^^Note: Transformations don't effect bosses or special enemies."}, "id": 1608,
+It provides one of five random effects:^^- Turns a random enemy into a Large Warty Toad, stunning it for $(stun_time___2) seconds and then slowing it for $(slow_time___2) seconds after the stun wears off.
+It maintains its pre-transformation health.^- Turns a random enemy into an Abyssal Chicken, reducing its max health by $(reduce_health_orders_of_mag___3) orders of magnitude to a minimum of $(min_health___3).^- Turns a random enemy into a Mimic with 5 armored hit points that drops 10x normal gold when killed.^- A random ally is assigned one of their skins at random until you change areas.^- Jim shoots a line of gold coins out across the field, dealing damage to all enemies in a line and dropping one enemy's worth of gold.^^Note: Transformations don't affect bosses or special enemies."}, "id": 1608,
     "flavour_text": "",
     "graphic_id": 6100,